RedBeardLab/zeeSQL-doc/docs/references.md

 The path argument is optional and, if provided is the file that SQLite will use.
 It can be an existing SQLite file or it can be a not existing file.

-If the file actually exists and if it is a regular SQLite file that database will be used.
+If the file exists and if it is a regular SQLite file that database will be used.
 If the file does not exist a new file will be created.

 If the path is not provided it will open an in-memory database.
-Not providing a path is equivalent to provide the special string `:memory:` as path argument.
+Not providing a path is equivalent to provide the special string `:memory:` as the path argument.

 After opening the database it inserts metadata into it and then starts a thread loop.

 **Complexity**: O(1), it means constant, it does not necessarily mean _fast_.
-However is fast enough for any use case facing human users (eg create a new database for every user logging in a website.)
+However, is fast enough for any use case facing human users (eg create a new database for every user logging into a website.)

 **Examples**: